ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 Participants may recheck and reconfigure their setup up to 15 minutes before the scheduled match time.

-### Bracket Match During the match
+### Bracket match procedure

 Once both players and a referee join the match, both players will begin by rolling using the in-game method.
 In offline matches, a physical method may be used instead.

 During the final stage, the loser of the roll will then be able to protect a map from the map pool from being banned, followed by the winner of the roll doing the same.
 Then, during both the play-in and final stages, the winner of the roll decides on the order of the bans OR the picks.
 The loser decides on the order of the other option.
 Afterwards the players will ban 1 map each in the order chosen.
 During the Finals stage each player will ban 2 maps each in the order chosen.

 The players then alternate picking the map.
 If they reach a tie after playing 8 maps (or 10 maps in BO11 matches), the tiebreaker will be picked automatically.

 Between each map there is a short break of a few seconds during which the next map must be picked.

 Once any player reaches 5 map wins (or 6 wins in bo11 matches), the match is over and the winner advances to the next match.